arkon108/book-reviews/summaries/001-becoming-a-technical-leader.md

 How to maintain quality?
 Like a chef, who tests the meal several time while preparing it, keep coming back to the requirements and measure if the result satisfies the quality requirements.
 Never compromise on quality, if necessary, change the schedule.
 Sometimes, take a step back and get a fresh perspective of your problem/solution.
 Restore morale when an idea collapses by reminding everyone it's a release from a fruitless idea.

 The development of leaders is a process of growth and stagnation.
 More often than not, when you learn something new, you get in a ravine, where your productivity is worse than you've started.
 But after a while, you soar to a new plateau (think learning a new programming language).
 The growth is a series of such cycles.
-Don't be afraid of the ditch, but look forward to the next plateu.
+Don't be afraid of the ditch, but look forward to the next plateau.

 It's easy to fall into a trap of believing in an appointed leader.